veracioux/website/README.md

     most notable example is `nginx.conf` where variables are baked into the target file using `envsubst`.
-To avoid conflicts with nginx's own variables, the `envsubst` command is called with the relevant environment variables explicitly specified.
+To avoid conflicts with nginx's own variables, the `envsubst` command is called with the relevant environment variables explicitly specified as arguments.
 So, if you want to add a new variable in `nginx.conf`, you will have to specify the variable inside `scripts/entrypoint-prod.sh` where the `envsubst` command is invoked.

 # Static assets

-Static assets are collected by the Django backend into `/var/static_root`, because that's the easiest way (django provides the `collectstatic` command).
+Static assets are collected by the django `manage.py` script into `/var/static_root`, because that's the easiest way (django provides the `collectstatic` command).

 # Serving files temporarily